-To build a running device server process, you need to link your code with several libraries:
+To build a running device server process, you need to link your code with several libraries.
+Nine of them are always the same whatever the operating system used is.
+These nine libraries are:

-- The Tango library (called libtango) - Three omniORB package libraries (called libomniORB4, libomniDynamic4 and libCOS4) - The omniORB threading library (called libomnithread) - The ZMQ library (callled libzmq)
+- The Tango libraries (called libtango and liblog4tango) - Three omniORB package libraries (called libomniORB4, libomniDynamic4 and libCOS4) - The omniORB threading library (called libomnithread) - The ZMQ library (callled libzmq)

-On top of that, you need additional libraries depending on the operating system :
+On top of that, you need additional libraries depending on the operating system:

-• For Linux, add the POSIX thread library (libpthread)
+• For Linux, add the posix thread library (libpthread)

 The following table summarizes the necessary options to compile a Tango C++ device server.
 Please, note that starting with Tango 8 and for gcc release 4.3 and later, some C++11 code has been used.
-This requires the compiler option -std=c++0x (or better).
+This requires the compiler option -std=c++0x.
 Obviously, the options -I and -L must be updated to reflect your file system organization.

 Operating Compiling option Linking option

 system

-Linux gcc -D_REENTRANT - -Lltango -lomniORB4 -lomniDynamic4 -lCOS4 -lomnithread
+Linux gcc -D_REENTRANT -Lltango -llog4tango -lomniORB4 -lomniDynamic4 -lCOS4 -

-std=c++0x -I -lzmq -lpthread
+-std=c++0x -I lomnithread -lzmq -lpthread